Marrakech With Kids: 17 Best Things To Do & Tips

 You should be aware that children need to be at least five years old.
 At the time of our visit ours were one and three years old so we had to miss out.
 We’ll have to go back another time!

-Chez Ali is a fantasia show that includes traditional performances with horse riders, music, and along with a full Moroccan buffet.
-We’d heard mixed reviews about it, as It can be a late evening with the program concluding near midnight, so we decided with such young kids that we should skip it.
+Chez Ali is famous for being a fantasia show which includes traditional performances that have horse riders and people playing live music, along with a full on Moroccan buffet.
+We’d heard mixed reviews about it, and because people said that it can finish near to midnight, we decided with such young kids that we should skip it.
 However, if you’re looking for some fun evening entertainment then this is most definitely it!

 This it the Chez Ali Fantasia Show in Marrakech.
 There are some men riding white horses letting of smoke flares as the horses perform.